Thinking About a Career Change at 30?

 Changing careers becomes increasingly more difficult, but not impossible, as we get older.
 That is because our responsibilities typically increase with age.
 Many individuals, however, don't have as many responsibilities at age 30 as they will potentially have when they turn 40 or 50.

-Millenials are putting off many of the life changing events that require more career stability.
-For example, the median age for marriage in the United States is now 29.9 for men and 27.9 for women ("Median Age at First Marriage."
-American Fact Finder.
-United States Census Bureau.
-2016).
-According to the Pew Research Center, among young adults ages 25 to 34, 58 percent were unmarried in 2012, with the vast majority of them (85 percent) having never been married ("Record Share of Americans Have Never Married."
-Pew Research Center.
+Millenials are putting off many of the life-changing events that require more career stability.
+For example, the median age for marriage in the United States is now 29.9 for men and 27.9 for women.
+According to the Pew Research Center, among young adults ages 25 to 34, 58 percent were unmarried in 2012, with the vast majority of them (85 percent) having never been married.
+Though the average age for having a first child is just 26.2, many people are delaying having a child until they are over 30, according to the CDC.

 Expenses are also lower for 25 to 34-year-olds than for those who are older.
-They spend $6,200 per year on food and $17,200 on housing, according to the U.S. Bureau of Labor Statistics ( "3 Reasons You'll Spend More at 40 Than at 30."
-CNN Money.
-August 3, 2016).
+They spend $6,200 per year on food and $17,200 on housing, according to the U.S. Bureau of Labor Statistics.
 If you are looking for the best time to make a transition, this can be it.
 You can, of course, do it later on—many people do—but doing it now will be easier than a midlife career change.

 How to Embark on a Career Change at 30